 It wasn’t a singular moment that sparked my decision to place.
 It was a series of moments—moments of clarity at times when I felt like I was swimming in muck.
 Finding out I was pregnant, being left to do it alone, choosing an agency, choosing the parents—during all of these events I followed my instincts and have never regretted anything.
 While I do think it is important and crucial to be open to hearing advice, I think the ultimate decision should revolve around what the birth mother feels will produce the best outcome for her child—and herself.

 Finding out I was pregnant was a moment frozen in time.
 I knew the results before seeing the test, yet none of it seemed real.
 Even when I look back on it, it doesn’t seem like it really happened to me.
 My instincts were telling me exactly what I needed to do from the beginning, but I didn’t listen to them until I saw those two pink lines.
 My gut told me not to sleep with the birth father even though I had slept with other, less trustworthy guys.
 My gut told me to take the morning after pill even though we had used protection.
 My gut told me the moment I realized I was one day late that I was pregnant, even though my period was as irregular as they come.
-From the moment sex was even an option my instincts were on my side, doing what they could to warn me that this moment would stay with me always, if I participated.
+From the moment sex was even an option my instincts were on my side, doing what they could to warn me that this moment would stay with me always if I participated.
 I chose to participate and was forever changed.
 This was when I started to listen to my instincts, and this was when my decisions started to help my life fall into place.

 Knowing I couldn’t do this alone, but afraid to tell my parents, I confided in my older brother.
 We had never been particularly close, but he had his own challenges in life and I knew I could trust him.
-If I had not told him, I would never had told my parents.
+If I had not told him, I would never have told my parents.
 This secret would have gone to the grave with me and open adoption would never have been an option.
 I’m so grateful I listened to myself and told him, thus starting a chain reaction to telling my family and allowing for an open relationship with my son.

 My parents grew up in a generation where adoption happened to women who moved away for nine months, placed the baby, then moved back, and started her life over again.
 They didn’t want me to experience this pain.
 We talked many times about what adoption would mean for my future.
 They would always argue about the emotional turmoil it would have on me, and I would talk about the benefits it would have for my baby.
 They begged me to let them be the ones to raise him until I was in a better position to do it myself.
-Again, I’m so grateful that I followed my instincts and followed through with adoption.
+Again, I’m so grateful that I followed my instincts and followed through with the adoption.
 Had I allowed their plan to take effect, I would have no desire to change the habits that got me pregnant in the first place.
-He would have grown up in a broken home, my parents would have had a parental attachment to him and when I was “ready” to raise him who knows what effect that would have had on them and on him.
+He would have grown up in a broken home, my parents would have had a parental attachment to him, and when I was “ready” to raise him who knows what effect that would have had on them and him.

 He now lives in a stable home with two wonderful parents—parents whom I found because of what I felt.
 When I was searching for them, the agency’s website was going through an update.
 I found them first, fell in love with them, and thinking that it couldn’t be that easy, continued looking.
-There are so many wonderful couples out there, but for some reason the other couples didn’t feel right for my son.
+There are so many wonderful couples out there, but for some reason, the other couples didn’t feel right for my son.
 As the website was being updated I searched for the couple I first fell in love with—and could not find them.

 A surge of panic literally shot through my body.
 I searched, cried, and searched again.
 Thinking that they had been chosen by another birth mother, I continued looking.
 They would not get out of my mind!
 So I went back to searching and, after trying almost every combination of searches I could think of, found them again.
 I reread their profile and never felt more confident about a decision in my life.
 They were the couple.
 The baby even jumped for joy when I read their profile to him.
 My son is almost 5 years old now; their family has grown by one more since the adoption and he fits so perfectly in their arms.